ast-grep/ast-grep.github.io/website/guide/api-usage.md

 ## `findInFiles`

-If you have a lot of files to parse and want to maximize your programs' performance, ast-grep's language object provides a `findInFiles` function that parses multiple files in parallel Rust threads.
+If you have a lot of files to parse and want to maximize your programs' performance, ast-grep's language object provides a `findInFiles` function that parses multiple files and searches relevant nodes in parallel Rust threads.

+APIs we showed above all require parsing code in Rust and pass the `SgRoot` back to JavaScript.
+This incurs foreign function communication overhead and only utilizes the single main JavaScript thread.
-By avoiding Rust-JS communication overhead and utilizing multiple core computing, it is much faster than finding files in JavaScript and then passing them to Rust as string.
+By avoiding Rust-JS communication overhead and utilizing multiple core computing, `findInFiles` is much faster than finding files in JavaScript and then passing them to Rust as string.

 The function signature of `findInFiles` is as follows: